colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/phala-dashboards.md

 ## Useful Queries

-Some of the most important queries for Phala are mentioned here.
+Some useful queries for Phala are provided:

 | Title                           | Query                                             | Description                                                                                                                                                                                  |
 | ------------------------------- | ------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |